-This has to be an option of last resort.
-The best advice here is to talk to people calmly and openly.
+Taking legal action has to be an option of last resort.
+The way forward here is to talk to people calmly and openly.
 Try and find out what the real situation is because there will be little point in winding up a company that will have nothing left at the end of the process meaning that you are out of pocket.

 You may wish also to do a little bit of desk research.
 Check out services such as Duedil or Experian and do your homework on the debtor as this can give you a valuable insight as to whether liquidation will be worthwhile or not.